annikaijak/2nd_semester_project/README.md

 The data has been accessed through a collaboration with a major provider of wireless parking sensors in Denmark.
 The company gathers both historical and real-time sensor data which can be accessed through their RESTful API.
 In addition to this, the company also offers customers access to a platform with an overview of the parking conditions in different cities.

-At first we got access to 9 CSV-files with extract data from 9 parking places; 3 normal parking places, 3 forbidden areas and 3 parking places with charging stations.
-We chose to make the initial pipeline using data from the 3 parking places with charging stations; EL1, EL2 and EL3.
-The reasoning behind this decision is that our supervisor and we assumed that it would be easier to detect if a vehicle was located in the parking place due to them having to park close to the charging stations.
-We assumed that the parking varied more in normal parking places than in those having charging stations.

-These 9 CSV-files can be found in the *data* folder.

-One week before hand-in, we got access to the company’s RESTful API.
+We got access to the company’s RESTful API.
 This gave us access to two parking spaces outside the company’s office.
 As one of the parking places was nearer the building and the other closer to a bike lane, we differ between them as “building” and “bikelane”.
 The final pipeline is built using data from these two parking places

 Historical data from the API is saved in two CSV-files found in the folder *notebooks*.

+Furthermore, the  Open-meteo API is used to gather both historical and real-time data.
+For the historical data, we went to Open-meteo’s historical weather API, selected the geographical coordinates of the two parking places we got access to and specified the time interval to 1st of March to the 30th of April.

 ### 📓 Notebooks